jerryUNSW/legoat233.GitHub.io/index.md

 ### Professional Service

-Tutor in the following courses:
+I am a tutor in:

+1. Database Systems (COMP9311) - 2019 T3, 2020 T3, 2021 T1.
+2. Data Science and Decisions (DATA1001) - 2020 T2.

+I am a course administrator in
 1. Graph Analytics (COMP9312) - 2021 T2*.
-2. Database Systems (COMP9311) - 2019 T3, 2020 T3, 2021 T1.
-3. Data Science and Decisions (DATA1001) - 2020 T2.

-Reviewer of the SpatialDI conference.
+I am also a reviewer of the SpatialDI conference.